webrtc-rs/rmls/README.md

 - [ring](https://github.com/briansmith/ring) based crypto provider
 - [RustCrypto](https://github.com/RustCrypto) based crypto provider

 Other cryptography providers, like [openssl](https://github.com/sfackler/rust-openssl) or [boring](https://github.com/cloudflare/boring), are also possible, see [CryptoProvider Trait](https://github.com/webrtc-rs/rmls/blob/bca90809d1f7b1db2b8dbab2b6df3125df8f3cfc/src/crypto/provider/mod.rs#L51) for more details.

 ## Open Source License

 Dual licensing under both MIT and Apache-2.0 is the currently accepted standard by the Rust language community and has been used for both the compiler and many public libraries since (see <https://doc.rust-lang.org/1.6.0/complement-project-faq.html#why-dual-mitasl2-license>).
-In order to match the community standards, webrtc-rs is using the dual MIT+Apache-2.0 license.
+In order to match the community standards, *RMLS* is using the dual MIT+Apache-2.0 license.

 ## Contributing